hyperledger-archives/sawtooth-docs-archive/docs/1.2/architecture/injecting_batches_block_validation_rules.md

 # Example: BlockInfoInjector

 The BlockInfoInjector inserts a BlockInfo transaction at the beginning of every block.
 The transaction updates state with information about the block that was just committed as well as a timestamp.
-For more information, see the `BlockInfo Transaction Family
+For more information, see the [BlockInfo Transaction Family]( {% link docs/1.2/transaction_family_specifications/blockinfo_transaction_family.md %}).
-<../transaction_family_specifications/blockinfo_transaction_family>`{.interpreted-text
-role="doc"}.

 The following validation rules are added to the set of on-chain validation rules in order to prevent bad actors from injecting incorrect